Last updated May 21, 2024

-This new community-based tour showcases an evolving Medellin, one that was once known as the murder capital of the world and the epicenter of cocaine trafficking, glorified in the recent Netflix series Narcos
+This new community-based tour showcases an evolving Medellin, one that was once known as the murder capital of the world and the epicenter of cocaine trafficking, glorified in the recent Netflix series Narcos.

-But Comuna 13 is now a thriving example of community-based tourism, defined as being owned, led and run by communities, and this sustainable version of tourism comes with a welcome bonus: economic benefits to the community, not an off-shore corporation.
+But Comuna 13 is now a thriving example of community-based tourism, defined as being owned, led and run by communities.
+And this sustainable version of tourism comes with a welcome bonus: economic benefits to the community, not an off-shore corporation.
 Visiting Comuna 13 is not something done at a distance with Impulse Travel, as we continuously meet residents and understand the effects of its transformation.

 Freddie relates his story of growing up in Comuna 13, amidst poverty, illicit drugs and violence.
 He talks about the joyful revelation of hearing hip hop by Afrika Bambaataa and Run DMC on cassettes and knowing the lyrics were describing all too familiar situations of racism, police brutality and lack of opportunities.
 Music was Freddie’s shield against the endless violence as paramilitary groups, guerrillas and gangs fought for control of Medellin.